Zbůch: Mining activities

-The Western Bohemia Mining stock club was built between 1906 and 1908, on the eastern outskirts of the village, between Zbůch and the nearby village of Červený Újezd.
+The Western Bohemia Mining stock club was built in 1906–1908 on the eastern outskirts of the village, between Zbůch and the nearby village of Červený Újezd.
 The site has two deep mining pits (800 and 720 m) of exceptional quality coal, used in the manufacturing of gas and coke, and also in the chemical industry.
 After 1918 the original name was changed to Masaryk Jubilee mine in honor of Tomáš Garrigue Masaryk, the first President of Czechoslovakia.
-This name lasted until the 2nd half of the 20th century, with an exception during World War II when the name was temporarily changed to the Adolf Hitler mine.
+This name lasted until 1948, with an exception during World War II when the name was temporarily changed to the Adolf Hitler mine.
 The mining of coal significantly increased the size of the village during the early 20th century.
 At one time the mine was among the largest buildings of its kind in the Plzeň Region.
 After 1948, Masaryk Jubilee was renamed the Jubilee Mine Pit Defenders of Peace.
 Mining operations ceased in 1977.
-In the 1950s, a mining school was built in Zbůch.
-It was closed in 1966 and later became a Social Care Institute for physically and mentally handicapped kids.
-Most of the mine buildings were demolished shortly after the operations ended.
-Remnants of the once grand mine still fascinate visitors.
-The site is a standing reminder of the construction of industrial buildings in the first decades of the 20th century.
-The dominant feature is the extraction belt reaching an impressive height of 100 m.
-The area around the former Masaryk Jubilee mine has become an industrial zone.

-A smaller mine was also located in the village of Zbůch.
-Operations started in 1889 and ended in 1965.
-After closing down operations the site received repair of railway rolling stock.
-After 1990 the buildings previously belonging to the shaft were taken over by a company dedicated to the marketing of kitchen spices.
-The mine is located near a former row of tenement houses.
+The area around the former mine has become an industrial zone.

+Demographics

 Transport

-Zbůch is located on the railway line from Plzeň to Domažlice.
-The I/26 road from Plzeň to Domažlice also passes through the municipality.
+The I/26 road from Plzeň to Domažlice passes through the municipality.

+Zbůch is located on the railway line Plzeň–Domažlice.

+Sights

+There are two protected cultural monuments in the municipality: a chapel in Zbůch and a chapel in Červený Újezd.
+Both date from the first half of the 19th century.